Fornix of the Brain

 - Posterior commissure

-However, the fornix does not only connect identical areas across the two cerebral hemispheres, as indicated in the definition above, but also connects different structures belonging to and that have common functions.
-The fornix primarily function to connect the:
+However, the fornix does not only connect identical areas across the two cerebral hemispheres, as indicated in the definition above, but also connects different structures belonging to and that have common functions, such as parts of the limbic system.

-- Hippocampus to the septal nuclei and nucleus accumbens, etc
+Hippocampus to the septal nuclei and nucleus accumbens

 Embryogenesis of the fornix begins as two fiber bundles arising in the area of precommissuralis and passes dorsally into the hippocampal primordium of the lamina reunions (lamina terminalis).
 Those fibers (future fornices – pleural for fornix) pass towards the medial wall of their ipsilateral hemispheric vesicle as early as week 8 of intra-uterine life, and diverge as they do so.